 If it’s a friend or a well-meaning stranger, that person isn’t trying to steer you wrong.

-That said, their truth of what worked for them may not work for you at all.
+That said, the truth that worked for them may not work for you at all.

 That doesn’t mean that what they are saying is wrong in general, but that it’s wrong for you.